 Participants have the opportunity to:

 Anyone who has been accepted and is planning to attend Linfield College for the first time in the Fall is encouraged to apply.
 This includes true first-year freshmen as well as transfer students.
 Due to limited space, we are unable to accept all applicants.
 No experience in service, sustainability, or leadership is required - this is your chance to learn!
 We are looking for applicants who are enthusiastic about Linfield and the community, open to new ideas and experiences, and willing to volunteer (Please note: community service projects may entail manual labor.
 Reasonable accommodations can be arranged with advanced notification).
-Deadline to apply is now July 4th, 2014.
+Check back Spring 2015 for application deadline.

 When is the application due?